ricea/websocketstream-explainer/README.md

 ```

 The information that was available from the onclose and onerror events in the
-old API is now available via the °»closed°… Promise.
+old API is now available via the ‚Äúclosed‚Äù Promise.
 This rejects in the event
 of an unclean close, otherwise it resolves to the code and reason sent by the
 server.